 The Center pursues this mission by supporting 24 school divisions with professional development classes and seminars for teachers on topics such as: Globalization, Economics and Children’s Literature, Mini Economy, Economics and US History, Stock Market, Financial Literacy, Economics and Government

-For information about upcoming programs for teachers, click here.
+For information about upcoming workshops for teachers, click here.

 The Center also works with the Virginia Council on Economic Education (VCEE) to bring students in the region such programs as the: